 - a few sprigs of flat leaf parsley

-- Devien shrimp.
-Rinse the shrimp in cold water and set aside.
+- Devein shrimp.
+Rinse the shrimp in cold water and set them aside.

 - Cut the carrot into large pieces.
 No need to peel it.
 Cut the celery into large pieces.
 Peel and quarter the onion.
 Quarter a lemon.
 Rinse 3-4 sprigs of parsley.